Sunrise 2027: What is it – and why does it matter to your business?

 GS1 Digital Link connects a product to the web via a 2D barcode (QR or GS1 DataMatrix).

-How it works: Components of GS1 Digital Link
+How it works: components of GS1 Digital Link